 Tank size is one of the only things you really need to be aware of when shopping for a boondocking RV.
 Switching out your tanks isn’t an option at a later date, so you need to have decent size tanks upfront.

 If you have a travel trailer with a small black tank or wish to do long-term boondocking, you can avoid taking your trailer to the dump station by using a portable black tank.

 How to Conserve Space in your Grey Tank

 - CATCH SINK WATER.
 A great boondocking hack is to catch your sink water in a small collapsible tub and empty it outside your RV.

 - SHOWER OUTSIDE.
 Another way to save space in your grey tank is to use a solar shower for bathing outside.
-If you are interested in this option, there are some great outdoor shower stations you can purchase for privacy. https://amzn.to/3910eoh
+If you are interested in this option, you can purchase some great outdoor shower stations for privacy.

 PRO TIP: Make sure to use biodegradable soap when using either of these strategies.

 How to Conserve Space in your Black Tank

 - USE PUBLIC TOILETS.
 Whenever you have the chance, use other toilet options.
 Dry camping spots and some boondocking locations will have vault toilets.
 If you’re out exploring for the day, use a public restroom before returning to the RV.